Andrew-Jones657/andrew-jones657.github.io/Missouri_Redistricting_2022.md

 <a href="https://i.imgur.com/WH8hI3i.jpg"><img src="https://i.imgur.com/WH8hI3i.jpg" title="Missouri's Congressional Districts from 2013-2023" class="center" style="width: 625px; height: 450px;"> </a>
 <figcaption> <em> Missouri's congressional districts from 2013 to 2023 </em> </figcaption>
 </figure> <br>
-<p> The 2011 redistricting cycle was bound to be saddled with turmoil, as Missouri lost a congressional district after the 2010 US Census reapportionment.
+<p> The 2011 redistricting cycle was bound to be tumultuous, as Missouri lost a congressional district after the 2010 US Census reapportionment.
 When a state loses a congressional district, the remaining districts must absorb the population of the lost district: this means every district must expand.
 Alongside existing population deviations, this can result in drastically altered districts.
 For Missouri, this also meant one of the <a href="https://i.imgur.com/3u5ebKr.jpg"> nine </a> congressmen at the time would no longer have a seat. </p> <br>

 <p> At this point in time, the Missouri House and Senate had both been controlled by Republicans since 2003.
 While Democrats held the governor's seat, Republicans had control of the map drawing process with a near supermajority.
 Given the Republican control over the legislature, the proposed redistricting bills in the House, <a href="https://i.imgur.com/coCwNLG.jpeg"> HB 193</a>, and the Senate, <a href="https://i.imgur.com/qUJGsTG.jpeg"> SB 264</a>, were fairly similar to one another.  </p> <br>